LGP-30: Notable uses

 Edward Lorenz used the LGP-30 in his attempt to model changing weather patterns.
 His discovery that massive differences in forecast could derive from tiny differences in initial data led to him coining the terms strange attractor and butterfly effect, core concepts in chaos theory.
 The RPC-4000 (successor to the LGP-30) is also remembered as the computer on which Mel Kaye performed a legendary programming task in machine code, retold by Ed Nather in the hacker epic The Story of Mel.

+Simulation

+Software simulations of the LGP-30 and LGP-21 are supported by SIMH, a free and open source, multi-platform multi-system emulator.